 In modern applications, web application may need to request some other web applications on behalf of the authenticated users.
 There are three ways to do this:

-- the Bad (Secure Token Handler) : Deprecated.
-Can be used in specific cases
+- the Bad (Secure Token Handler): Deprecated.
+Should be used for specific cases

 Tokens are time limited (30 seconds by default) and URL restricted.